SCREENINGS FOR AUTISM

 - It’s important to remember, an autism screening does not provide a diagnosis, but it can help you and your doctor learn whether your child is showing delays or deficits in the two core areas related to ASD: (1) social communication and social interaction; and (2) restricted, repetitive patterns of behavior, interests, or activities.

-- If your child’s screening evaluation results in your child being “AT RISK” for Autism Spectrum Disorder, you will be supported in each step you take.
-Most important is to immediately schedule a comprehensive diagnostic evaluation to help you rule-out Autism Spectrum Disorder or get your child the timely treatment he or she needs.
+- If your child’s screening evaluation results in your child being “AT RISK” for Autism Spectrum Disorder, you will want to immediately schedule a comprehensive diagnostic evaluation for Autism Spectrum Disorder.

 WHAT TO EXPECT

 Most screening appointments are approximately 30-45 minutes.
 However, depending on your child’s developmental level, it may take longer.
 Therefore, we always recommend planning on 60 minutes.

 A screening is to help you get information on “red flags” that are common in children with Autism Spectrum Disorder.
 You will receive a report on our findings after the screening.
 This process is helpful to answer those questions every parent has, such as:

 “Is this typical for children to do?”